userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/09.adding-ufmodal/docs.md

 ### Validation schema

-Let's create our srequest schema for client validation.
-If you need a refresher you can go read the chapter on [validation](/routes-and-controllers/client-input/validation).
-Your directory structure should look like:
+Next we need to create our request schema for validation.
+We will use a single file named `pastry.yaml` for both the `create` and `edit` forms.
+The chapter on [validation](/routes-and-controllers/client-input/validation) provides complete information on UserFrosting's validation process.
+Your directory structure and schema file should look like:

 ```
 pastries